golden-layout/golden-layout/docs/version-3/index.md

 * Both "Embedding via Events" and "Virtual via Events" are deprecated, unsupported, and probably no longer working.
 These binding methods are likely to be removed.
 The `createComponentElement` function should provide similar funtionality; let us know if that is not the case.

+* The `VirtualLayout` class is deprecated and may be removed.

 ## Registration functions

 * The `registerComponent` function is un-deprecated, but only accepts a component factory function, not a construction.